CivBuilder/CS-441-Project/README.md

-# CS-441-Project
+# The Shallot

-this project is a full CRUD news application

-Directory:
-    Pages: HTML Webpages to host different sections of the app
-    Scripts: All JS Scripts needed by the app to function
-    Images: All images being used in the app
+During the Fall 2022 semester we built a full-stack CRUD news application.
+It utilizes JS, PHP, SQL, and Bootstrap.

+This application requires two schemas to use it:
+usertable:

+newstable: